Are you wondering when your hens will start to lay? The excitement is building but you are not sure what will happen? I can relate.

 Read or Pin: How to Get your Chickens to Lay Eggs Longer

-We have two separate coops for our chickens because we lived in the city before we moved out here and had our 6 chickens and coop then we got chicken crazy and at one point had over 30 birds and made a chicken coop in our super old crooked barn!
-Frugalness at it's finest!
+We have two separate coops for our chickens because we lived in the city before we moved out here and had our 6 chickens and coop; then we got chicken crazy and at one point had over 30 birds and made a chicken coop in our super old crooked barn!
+Frugalness at its finest!

 On our city chicken coop, there are two nesting boxes off the side.
-You just lift a separate piece of wood on the top to reach in and grab the eggs.
+You lift a separate piece of wood on the top to reach in and grab the eggs.

 We tried the 5-gallon buckets all stacked up, but the chickens didn't like it.
 I didn't either.
 The poop all over it was not cool.